 - 1. Culture jamming

 - 2. Convergence

-- 3. Virtual communities

-- 4. Information Society
+- 3. Information Society

-- 5. Streaming
+- 4. Streaming

-- 6. Spin
+- 5. Spin

-- 7. Digital divide
+- 6. Digital divide

 II.
 'Mass media have a uniform and direct effect on the society.'
 Examine the validity of this theory, with a postmortem of the various media impact studies.